antennaio/jquery-bar-rating/README.md

 ./node_modules/mocha/bin/mocha -R spec

   bar rating plugin on init with custom options
     ✓ should update defaults

   bar rating plugin on show
     ✓ should have data
     ✓ should transform the select field into a rating widget ✓ should store rating values in data attributes
     ✓ should read the selected rating from the select field ✓ should set a correct class
     ✓ should append a rating div
     ✓ should display a correct rating
     ✓ should hide the select field

   bar rating plugin on show and rating selected
     ✓ should update data
     ✓ should set a correct class
     ✓ should display a correct rating
     ✓ should pass correct values to a callback

+  bar rating plugin on deselect
+    ✓ should update data
+    ✓ should successfully deselect rating

   bar rating plugin on destroy
     ✓ should show the select field back again

-  ✔ 14 tests complete (235 ms)
+  ✔ 16 tests complete (271 ms)

 ```